-The astronomical observatories at Palomar, the W. M. Keck Observatory, the Owens Valley Radio Observatory, the Combined Array for Research in Millimeter-wave Astronomy (CARMA), the Chajnantor Observatory, and the Caltech Submillimeter Observatory together constitute a unique and unprecedented concentration of ground-based facilities in astronomy.
+The astronomical observatories at Palomar and Mauna Kea, and the Owens Valley Radio Observatory, the Chajnantor Observatory, and the Caltech Submillimeter Observatory, together constitute a unique and unprecedented concentration of groundbased facilities in astronomy.

 Access to satellite-based infrared observations is provided by Caltech's Infrared Processing and Analysis Center (IPAC) and the Spitzer Science Center (SSC).
 For example, IPAC currently supports a number of NASA missions: 2MASS, an all-sky survey at 2 microns, and the Infrared Space Observatory (a mission of the European Space Agency).
 The SSC is conducting the science operations of the Spitzer Space Telescope-one of the great space observatories.
 The GALEX mission, a space UV survey of the sky, is also used by Caltech.